expandedfronts/revisr/readme.txt

 * Added ability to see and revert to changes pulled from a remote
 * Added ability to set the name of the remotes (defaults to origin)
 * Added ability to set the path to MySQL
+* Improved compatibility for Mac and Windows
-* Bugfixes and small tweaks
+* Bugfixes and general cleanup

 = 1.4.1 =
 * Added "Backup Database" button to the Quick Actions